trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D60 - June 25, 2018
+Started doing a new tribute page for the new Free Code camp cert.
+I laid out the skeleton; now I need to dress it up with CSS.

 ### R1D59 - June 20, 2018
 Completed the Free Code Camp CSS Grid challenges.
 Now onto the front-end projects.
 I previously completed some of these for the "legacy" front-end cert, but I want to redo them using the additional CSS skills taught in the new program.